 - While evaluating, a team member can ask a question on issues they do not understand anyone on the board.

 - If a user has the same question as the one that was already raised by another member, they can join the discussion.

 - A member who is asked a question receives an email notification.
-The same applies for members involved in a discussion if there are any updates to a discussion.
+The same applies to members involved in a discussion if there are any updates.

 - Users can see questions and discussions held throughout the board under Questions.